ykoutelidakis/CV/_sources/Experience.md

 ![](LOGOS/HSBC.jpg)
 <div><p><b>Senior Manager</b></p><p><i>Apr 2021 - Jan 2022</i></p></div>

-Worked in Group Risk for Scenario Planning & Stress Testing division, within the Climate team.
+Moved to HSBC as part of a team and worked in Group Risk for Scenario Planning & Stress Testing division, within the Climate team.
 Parameterising and expanding transition and physical risk regulatory stress test scenarios supplied by the PRA and other regulators (including HKMA, EBA, and MAS etc.).

 - Worked on Transition and Physical risk PD & LGD model prototypes for the PRA’s 2021 Climate Biennial Stress Test (CBES).
 - Worked on CC Scenario design, vendor model selection and build, MEV expansion, ECL engine replication in Python.